 The long and bitter feud at Ayodhya reached a new milestone when it caused an uproar in far-away New York City reported AsAmNews.
-The Ayodhya dispute has been a hundreds year-old political, historical, and socio-religious feud centred on the control of a site traditionally regarded to be the birthplace of Rama (Ram Janmabhoomi), pitted against the Babri Masjid mosque on the same site.
+The Ayodhya dispute is a hundreds year-old political, historical, and socio-religious feud centred on the control of a site traditionally regarded as the birthplace of Rama (Ram Janmabhoomi), pitted against the Babri Masjid mosque on the same site.

-According to Babri Masjid’s inscriptions, it was built in 1528–29 on the orders of the first Mughal emperor Babur.
-But controversy shadowed the Babri Masjid over the centuries because its location was traditionally regarded as the birthplace of Rama, and it was believed to have been built on the ruins of an earlier Temple commemorating the sacred place of Rama’s birth.
-The feud had simmered over the centuries, often spilling over into violent riots and shootings.
+According to Babri Masjid’s inscriptions, the first Mughal Emperor, Babur, built it in 1528–29.
+But controversy shadowed the Babri Masjid over the centuries because many believed Babur had built it on the ruins of an earlier Temple commemorating Rama’s birth place.
+The feud simmered over the centuries, often spilling over into violent riots and shootings.

-The Babri Masjid mosque was eventually destroyed in 1992 during a rally organized by the Vishva Hindu Parishad (VHP) and Bharatiya Janata Party (BJP) which gathered 150 000 kar sevaks, or religious volunteers, to march against the mosque.
-The destruction of the Babri Masjid triggering riots all over the Indian subcontinent, including riots in Bombay where an estimated 2000 were killed.
+A 1992 rally organized by the Vishva Hindu Parishad (VHP) and Bharatiya Janata Party (BJP) gathered 150 000 kar sevaks, or religious volunteers.
+These kar sevaks destroyed the Babri Masjid mosque during the march.
+Riots ensued across India because of the mosque’s destruction.
+In Bombay an estimated 2000 were killed.

 From then until 2019 the feud moved through the courts, swirled in the nation’s politics, and rioted through the streets.
-The ready presence of the kar sevaks to start the building of the Ram Temple tilted the momentum to the VHP.
+The ready presence of kar sevaks to start building the Ram Temple tilted the momentum to the VHP.

 Finally in 2019, the Supreme Court announced their verdict in the final appeal case.
 It ruled that the land belonged to the government based on tax records.
-It further ordered the land to be handed over to a trust to build the Hindu temple, and the government to give an alternate five-acre tract of land to the Sunni Central Waqf Board to build their mosque at this new location.
+It further ordered that a trust receive the land to build the Hindu temple.
+The government had to allocate another tract of land to the Sunni Central Waqf Board for their mosque.

-On 5 February 2020, the Government of India announced that the Shri Ram Janmabhoomi Teerth Kshetra trust would construct a Ram temple at Ayodhya.
+On 5 February 2020, the Indian Government announced that the Shri Ram Janmabhoomi Teerth Kshetra trust would construct a Ram temple at Ayodhya.
 The August 5, 2020 ground-breaking ceremony was inaugurated by Indian Prime Minister Narendra Modi.
-The tensions raised by starting this temple construction was what was felt in New York City.
+The tensions raised in starting this temple construction was what was felt in New York City.

-Kar sevak was originally a Sikh term for someone volunteering his/her services for free in religious causes.
-The term is derived from the Sanskrit words kar (hand) and sevak (servant).
+Kar sevak was originally a Sikh term for someone freely volunteering his/her services in religious causes.
+The term is derived from the Sanskrit kar (hand) and sevak (servant).
 In the Ayodhya feud, kar sevaks were organized by the VHP, borrowing from this Sikh tradition.

 But long before this Ayodhya feud, Jesus also took the role of kar sevak, declaring a feud with an adversary that has also ricocheted in many spheres of human life, creating a rift between people that continues to this day.
-This feud was also centered at an auspicious Temple, but it began in a small nearby village when Jesus, taking up the role of kar sevak, volunteered to help some friends in dire need.
-This kind act triggered a chain of events that changed history and has affected your life and mine far more profoundly than how the Ayodhya feud has affected it.
+This feud also centered at an auspicious Temple.
+But it began in a nearby village when Jesus, becoming a kar sevak, volunteered to help friends in great need.
+This kind act triggered a chain of events, changing history and affecting our lives more profoundly than the Ayodhya feud.
 Jesus’ kar sevak activities revealed his central mission.

 What was the Mission of Jesus?

 Jesus had taught, healed, and performed many miracles.
 But the question still remained in the minds of his disciples, followers and even his enemies: Why had he come?
 Many of the previous sages, including Moses had also performed powerful miracles.
-Since Moses had already given dharma law, and Jesus himself said he “had not come to abolish the law”, why had he been sent?
+Since Moses had already given dharma law, and Jesus “had not come to abolish the law”, what was his mission?

 Jesus’ friend became very sick.
 His disciples expected that Jesus would heal his friend, as he healed many others.
 The Gospel records how he volunteered to help his friend in a far more profound way than simply healing him.
 It revealed what he was volunteering to do, his mission as kar sevak.
 Here is the account.